PmaFynn/cv/src/content/en/experience.typ

     location: [Ratingen, Germany],
     //TODO: write a lot here
     description: list(
-      [Created a comprehensive inventory of the entire IT landscape using no-/low code approaches, supporting the transition to a paperless work environment], [Established and soley maintained a resource assessment pipeline for newly acquired companies], [Designed, implemented, and soley maintained an application to gather monthly HR, fleet, and other reports across global tenantship], [Redesigned and implemented the process by which sales employees obtain relevant company information for specific postal], ),
+      [Created a comprehensive inventory of the entire IT landscape /*using no-/low code approaches*/ supporting the transition to a paperless work environment], [Established and solely maintained a resource assessment pipeline for newly acquired companies], [Designed, implemented, and solely maintained an application to gather monthly HR, fleet, etc. reports across global tenantship], [Redesigned and implemented the process by which sales employees obtain relevant company information for specific postal codes], ),
     tags: ("Power Automate", "Sharepoint", "SQL", "MS Forms") )